 10. Festes de Santa Eulàlia

 In February, why not check out a human tower with your own eyes?
 This month features Barcelona’s main winter festival: Festes de Santa Eulàlia.
-This 4-day event is organised in honour of Santa Eulàlia, patron of Barcelona.
+This 4-day event is organised in honour of Santa Eulàlia, the patron of Barcelona.

 The event is locally known as La Laia.
 Because of the many events held during these days, the event is enjoyable for people of all ages.
 There is something for everyone in this alluring festival.

-As tourists in a new city, it is not always easy to get a true and authentic feeling of the local culture.
+Like tourists in a new city, it is not always easy to get a true and authentic feeling of the local culture.
 Participating in festivals such as La Laia will paint a genuine cultural picture of this region.

 11. Steel Donkey Bike Tour